brentvollebregt/nitratine.net/posts/how-to-get-mouse-clicks-with-python/post.md

 with Listener(on_move=on_move, on_click=on_click, on_scroll=on_scroll) as listener:
 ```

 To make sure these are running, add some print statements to each method.
 Save and run the script.
-Move your mouse around a bit, you should see output as below.
+Move your mouse around a bit, you should see output like below.

 ```python
 def on_move(x, y):